Why Newark

 | East Newark near Fremont border | (often Fremont USD attendance, varies by exact address) | Fremont USD middle | Possibly Mission San Jose / Irvington / Washington (Fremont USD) |

 Addresses near the Fremont border may fall into Fremont USD attendance instead of NUSD.
-Lily verifies the exact district assignment with both registrars before any offer; this is one of the highest-leverage pre-offer steps for Newark family buyers.
+Lily verifies the exact district assignment with both registrars before any offer; this is one of the highest-leverage pre-offer steps for Newark buyers.

 Highlight schools